DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 * **Sample 1** - Requires two permissions (and thus being logged in) to see and access.
-* **Sample 2** - Should require at least one of the listed permissions (and being logged in) to see and access.
+* **Sample 2** - Should require at least one of the listed permissions (and be logged in) to see and access.
 But we intentionally forgot to add that permission to demonstrate what will happen.
 * **Demo CSS** - Should be visible to all users regardless of being logged in or having permission.